 Mass mortality of waterbirds from botulism was first observed in 1910 in the USA, where it now affects millions of waterbirds every year.
 In the AEWA area, botulism has been reported sporadically sometimes affecting thousands of birds.
 Largest mortality was recorded in the North of Caspian Sea (Russian Federation) in 1982 with a million waterbirds reported to die.
-AEWA range countries where botulism was recorded in wild birds include: The Russian Federation, Sweden, Denmark, England, Netherlands, Germany, Italy, Spain, Ireland, Wales, Norway, the Czech Republic, France, South Africa.
+AEWA range countries where botulism was recorded in wild birds include: Russia, Sweden, Denmark, England, Netherlands, Germany, Italy, Spain, Ireland, Wales, Norway, Czechoslovakia, France, South Africa.